-Grow Home is an adventure where you’ll literally have to grow their Star Plant to be able to return home one vine-like branch at a time.
-Selling itself as more of an adventure than a platform title (despite the heights that Grow Home throws at you) this short robotic adventure is more about the exploration based journey than the challenge.
+Grow Home is an adventure where you’ll literally have to grow your own Star Plant to be able to return home one vine-like branch at a time.
+Selling itself as more of an adventure than a platform title (despite the heights that Grow Home throws at you) this short robotic adventure is focused on the exploration based journey than the sense of challenge.

-Set in a colourful game world players control B.U.D.
-(Botanical Utility Droid) a robotic life form in charge of growing a plant to oxygenate your home planet.
+Set in a colourful game world of unique style players control B.U.D.
+(Botanical Utility Droid) a robotic life form in charge of growing a plant to ultimately oxygenate your home planet.
 With this massive goal on top of your robotic shoulders you’ll begin your half a dozen hour long campaign.
-This will take you across an open world with floating islands, strange plants and animals.
-From finding a hidden cave to climbing up a rockface and then gliding down the the surface every inch of Grow Home is beautifully designed.
+This will take you across an open world with floating islands, strange plants and even stranger animals.
+From finding a hidden cave to climbing up a rockface and then gliding down the the surface every inch and pixel of Grow Home is beautifully designed.

-Central to gameplay is the growing of Star Shoots which come out of the Star Plant, a central element of your adventure.
-These Star Shoots are used to reach out to the various Energy Rocks to boost the Star Plant growth closer to your objective.
+This objective and central to gameplay is the growing of Star Shoots which come out of the Star Plant which the world is seemingly built around.
+These Star Shoots are used to reach out to the various Energy Rocks to boost the Star Plant growth closer to your ultimate growth objective.

-A key stepping stone to this objective is collecting the crystals hidden around the game world which at certain levels will boost your power with things like more camera control and a jet pack to make your exploration easier and in turn unlock new secret locations.
+A key stepping stone to this objective is collecting the crystals hidden around the game world which at certain levels will boost your power with things like additional camera control and even a jet pack to make your exploration easier and in turn unlock new secret locations.
 These crystals will also make a distinct tone when nearby which helps you track down the ones hidden from plain view requiring some small scale exploration and sometimes out of the box thinking.
 Other game mechanics to assist players include flower parachutes and a waypoint system for teleporting and to serve as a respawn location.

 - Collect the scattered crystals to boost your power and skills as you slowly achieve your objective with the help of M.O.M.

-- Explore a colourful world of sky islands, rivers and caves.
+- Explore a colourful world of sky islands, rivers and hidden caves.

-- Build the Star Plant by connecting the Star Shoots to Energy Rocks.
+- Build the Star Plant into the sky by connecting the Star Shoots to Energy Rocks.

 Review Platform: PC